 In this article

-Ban on PFAS: Assessing the Impact - Exploring Alternatives
+Ban on PFAS: Assessing the impact & exploring the alternatives

 The proposed EU-wide PFAS ban, presented by the European Chemical Agency (ECHA) on February 7th, 2023 has prompted many discussions.
 We wanted to give you some background information on this proposal.
 Some ERIKS customers have been asking questions such as, ‘’can we oppose this ban proposal?’’, ‘’are PFAS-free alternatives available? ’or ‘’what will happen if the ban proposal will be put in place?"